wangshenguiuc/OnClass/docs/source/Tutorial.rst

 	OnClassModel = OnClassModel()
 	tp2emb, tp2i, i2tp = OnClassModel.EmbedCellTypes(dim=500,cell_type_network_file='../../../OnClass_data/cell_ontology/cl.ontology', use_pretrain='../../../OnClass_data/pretrain/tp2emb_500')

-Here, we used the pretrain cell type embedding file tp2emb_500, which is the 500-dimensional vectors of cell types from cl.ontology.
+Here, we used the pretrained cell type embedding file tp2emb_500, which is the 500-dimensional vectors of cell types from cl.ontology.
 All files are provided on figshare.
 Please download them and put them in the corresponding directory.
 At this step, we are not using gene expression or cell type annotations when embedding the Cell Ontology.
 If you want to generate your own embeddings, please set use_pretrain = None.

 Read TMS h5ad gene expression data.
 This file is also on figshare which is the data used in our paper. cell_ontology_class_reannotated is the attribute of labels in the h5ad file::